mbiss10/BiblionChain/README.md

 BiblionChain leverages [the Google Books API](https://developers.google.com/books/docs/v1/using).

 *This was a quick project to practice web3 / smart contract development.
-Not currently intended for public use.*
+Not currently intended for public use.
+Plan to update contract in the near future with lessons learned from more recent Solidity courses/lessons/practice. *